bit-whisperer/Watch9ReconstructFixed/README.md

 Autoplay layout was tested and fully working.

+If you want to remove the download button use this userscript: https://greasyfork.org/en/scripts/439290-youtube-hide-download-button

 # Screenshots
 ![Watch page, with Watch9 Reconstruct active.](assets/Preview.png)
 ![Old autoplay with "Up next" title](assets/Autoplay.png)